MicrosoftDocs/azure-docs/articles/databox-online/azure-stack-edge-mini-r-technical-specifications-compliance.md

 The Azure Stack Edge Mini R device includes a Xeon D 1500 series SoC (System on Chip) from Klas.
 The Xeon D 1500 SoC does not have the usual Peripheral Interface Card (PCI) NIC, but rather a NIC in which layer 1 and layer 2 are separate.
 Layer 2 (MAC) is part of the Xeon D SoC.
 However, Layer 1 (PHY) is provided by a physical device outside the SoC.<!--If this much of the info stays, a separate article might work.-->

+The Azure Stack Edge Mini R device supports SFP+ transceivers from Klas.
 The small form-factor pluggable (SFP) is a compact, hot-pluggable module transceiver used for both telecommunication and data communications applications.
-The form factor has been around for a number of years and has a few evolutions including SFP, SFP+ and QSFP+.
-The Azure Stack Edge Mini R device supports SFP+.<!--Transition between Xeon D 1500 SoC needs work.-->
+The form factor has been around for a number of years and has a few evolutions including SFP, SFP+ and QSFP+.<!--Note to me: Transition, organization need work.-->

 #### Supported SFP+ form factors

-The following form factors are supported for SFP+ products from Klas:<!--Are form factors = SKUs?
-NOTE TO ME: Standardize units of measure.-->
+The following form factors are supported for SFP+ products from Klas:

 |Product | Notes|
 |--------|-------|